jojobyte/dapper-qr/README.md

 Thanks to [Kazuhiko Arase](http://www.d-project.com/) for the original QR Code in JavaScript algorithm.

 Thanks to [papnkukn](https://github.com/papnkukn/qrcode-svg) for the original QR Code SVG library

+Thanks to [leMaik](https://github.com/leMaik/qrcode-svg) & [jp-ed](https://github.com/jp-ed/qrcode-svg) for PRs to the papnkukn QR Code SVG library

+Thanks to [adrien-powder](https://github.com/adrien-powder/qrcode-svg) for figuring out how to make a hole in the QR code

 Thanks to all contributors on the GitHub.